 Corunna is a very small city located in the state of Michigan.
 With a population of 3,344 people and two constituent neighborhoods, Corunna is the 260th largest community in Michigan.

-Unlike some cities, Corunna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Corunna are a mix of both white- and blue-collar jobs.
+Corunna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Corunna is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Corunna who work in office and administrative support (20.43%), sales jobs (10.78%), and teaching (7.85%).

 Corunna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Corunna who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Corunna have a bachelor's degree or advanced degree.
+In terms of college education, Corunna is nearly on par with the US average for all cities of 21.84%: 17.03% of adults 25 and older in Corunna have a bachelor's degree or advanced degree.